darioarias/learning_python/README.md

 ## Resources
 ### [Python Basics: A Practical Introduction to Python 3](https://realpython.com/products/python-basics-book/)
-  > Having used python in undergrad, and given the fact that I am proficient in Javascript, I knew most of the baisc Python's features.
-However, I wanted to take the time and start from zero and learn how things are actually done.
+  > Having used python in undergrad, and given the fact that I am proficient in Javascript, I knew most of the basic features found in Python.
+However, I wanted to take the time to start from zero and learn how things are actually done.
 Some new things I learn from this book include, listcomps and general best practicies.
 ### [Fluent Python Clear, Concise, and Effective Programming, 2nd Edition](https://www.amazon.com/Fluent-Python-Concise-Effective-Programming/dp/1492056359)
-  > No words are enough to explain the depth cover in this book.
-The general layout consists of 5 mini books each focusing in one topic and diving into it.
-I strongly reccoment this book even if you have been using pythons for years.
+  > No word, or paragraph, can explain the depth cover in this book.
+The general layout consists of 5 mini-books each focusing in one topic and diving into it.
+I strongly recommend this book even if you have been using pythons for years.
 I primise this book has somehting for you.
-I see myself reading this book 5 years from now learning just as much.
+I see myself reading this book 5 years from now and learning just as much.

 ## What's next?
-Finishing Fluent Python.
+Finishing Fluent in Python.
 Letcode with the new skills to get even more comfortable using python.
+Interviews, interviews!